-15. Promoting inclusive and sustainable industrialization: We stress the critical importance of industrial development for developing countries, as a critical source of economic growth, economic diversification, and value addition in raw materials.
+15. Promoting inclusive and sustainable industrialization: We stress the critical importance of industrial development for developing countries, as a critical source of economic growth, economic diversification, and value addition.
 We will invest in promoting inclusive and sustainable industrial development to effectively address major challenges such as growth and jobs, resources and energy efficiency, pollution and climate change, knowledge sharing, innovation and social inclusion.
-In this regard, we welcome relevant cooperation within the UN System, including UNIDO, to advance the linkages between infrastructure development, inclusive and sustainable industrialization and innovation.
+In this regard, we welcome relevant cooperation within the UN System, including United Nations Industrial Development Organization (UNIDO), to advance the linkages between infrastructure development, inclusive and sustainable industrialization and innovation.

 16. Generating full and productive employment and decent work for all and promoting MSMEs: To enable all people to benefit from growth, we will include full and productive employment and decent work for all as a central objective in our national development strategies.
 We will encourage the full and equal participation of women and men, including persons with disabilities, in the formal labour market.
 We note that micro, small and medium-sized enterprises (MSMEs), which create the vast majority of jobs in many countries, often lack access to finance.
 Working with private actors and development banks, we commit to promoting appropriate, affordable and stable access to credit to MSMEs, as well as adequate skills development training for all, particularly for youth and entrepreneurs.
 We will promote national youth strategies as a key instrument for meeting the needs and aspirations of young people.
-We also commit to develop and operationalize, by 2020, a global strategy for youth employment and implement the ILO Global Jobs Pact.
+We also commit to develop and operationalize, by 2020, a global strategy for youth employment and implement the International Labour Organization (ILO) Global Jobs Pact.

 17. Protecting our ecosystems for all: All of our actions need to be underpinned by our strong commitment to protect and preserve our planet and natural resources, our biodiversity and our climate.
-We commit to coherent policy, financing, trade and technology frameworks to protect, manage and restore our ecosystems, including marine and terrestrial ecosystems, and promote their sustainable use, build resilience, reduce pollution and combat climate change.
+We commit to coherent policy, financing, trade and technology frameworks to protect, manage and restore our ecosystems, including marine and terrestrial ecosystems, and to promote their sustainable use, build resilience, reduce pollution and combat climate change, desertification and land degradation.
 We recognize the importance of avoiding harmful activities.
-Governments, businesses and households will all need to change behaviours with a view to ensure sustainable consumption and production patterns.
+Governments, businesses and households will all need to change behaviours, with a view to ensure sustainable consumption and production patterns.
 We will promote corporate sustainability, including reporting on environmental, social and governance impacts, to help ensure transparency and accountability.
 Public and private investments in innovations and clean technologies will be needed, while keeping in mind that new technologies will not substitute for efforts to reduce waste or efficiently use natural resources.

 18. Promoting peaceful and inclusive societies: We underline the need to promote peaceful and inclusive societies for achieving sustainable development, and to build effective, accountable and inclusive institutions at all levels.
 Good governance, rule of law, human rights, fundamental freedoms, equal access to fair justice systems, and measures to combat corruption and curb illicit financial flows will be integral to our efforts.

-All the goals and targets of the post-2015 development agenda can be met within the framework of a revitalized global partnership for sustainable development, as delineated in the chapters of the Addis Ababa Action Agenda that follow.
+19. The post-2015 development agenda, including the SDGs, can be met within the framework of a revitalized global partnership for sustainable development, as delineated in the chapters of the Addis Ababa Accord that follow.

 Action Agenda